tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

     move cur to active

 ASSIGNMEMLOC(cur: Interval)
-spill ← last interval in active if spill.end > cur.end then
-  r = spill.reg
+spill ← heuristic: pick some interval from active or inactive if spill.end > cur.end then r = spill.reg
   move all active or inactive intervals to which r was assigned to handled